The protection of your data at certified-senders.org and summit.certified-senders.org

 5. Sending of newsletters

-You can subscribe to our newsletter on CSAs website.
-Within the scope of making a subscription, we will collect personal-related data from you such as name and email address.
-We shall solely use these types of data for personalization and implementation of our email mailings.
+On our website, we provide you with the option to subscribe to our newsletter.
+Within the scope of making a subscription, we will collect personal-related data from you (email address is mandatory).
+We shall solely use these types of data for the personalisation and implementation of our email mailings.
 In order to prevent the misuse of email addresses, subscribers must confirm the ordering of our newsletter in an automated process via email (double opt-in).
 Only after you have clicked on the confirmation link will your email address be added to our mailing list.
 Your thus declared consent can be withdrawn at any time with effect for the future.
-This can be done conveniently with the aid of the link that is located in the lower section of each of our mailings, via email to firstname.lastname@example.org , or by means of a message to our office – by mail to: eco – Association of the Internet Industry, Lichtstrasse 43h, 50825 Cologne, or by fax to: +49-221-7000-48-11.
+This can be done conveniently with the aid of the link that is located in the lower section of each of our mailings, via email to email@example.com, or by means of a message to our office – by mail to: eco – Association of the Internet Industry, Lichtstrasse 43h, 50825 Cologne, Germany, or by fax to: +49-221-7000-48-11.

 If you have been certified as a sender with the CSA, we will collect and process various data from you, including personal data, that you provide to us via the CSA online form or other forms required for the certification process.
 We use this data in the context of the contract initiation, e.g. to assess whether you are eligible for CSA certification.
 When a contract is concluded we use this data, for example, to fulfill the contract concluded between you and us, for accounting purposes, or in order to be able to contact you.
 The legal basis for this is Article 6 Para 1 b) of the GDPR.

 Within our company group, those personnel who need the data to fulfil the contractual or legal obligations are given access to the data.
 In addition, service providers commissioned by us may also receive data from us for these purposes, e.g. credit reporting agencies, sales partners, credit institutions, IT service providers.